bevyengine/bevy/release-content/migration-guides/remove_threshold_StaticTransformOptimizations.md

 ---
-title: `StaticTransformOptimizations` no longer stores a threshold for dynamic toggling
+title: "`StaticTransformOptimizations` no longer stores a threshold for dynamic toggling"
 pull_requests: [23193]
 ---